 A lessor is required to recognize a lease receivable and a deferred inflow of resources.
 A lease receivable is recognized at the net present value of the leased asset at a borrowing rate either explicitly described in the agreement or implicitly determined by the Authority and is reduced by principal payments received.
-The deferred inflow of resources is recognized in an amount equal to the sum of the lease receivable and any payments related to a future period which were received prior to the lease commencement; these deferred inflows of resources are amortized equal to the amount of the annual payments.
+The deferred inflow of resources is recognized in an amount equal to the sum of the lease receivable and any payments related to a future period that were received prior to the lease commencement; these deferred inflows of resources are amortized equal to the amount of the annual payments.

 A lessee is required to recognize a lease payable and an intangible right-to-use lease asset.
 A lease payable is recognized at the net present value of future lease payments and is adjusted over time by interest and payments.
 Future lease payments include fixed payments, variable payments based on index or rate, and reasonably certain residual guarantees.
-The right-to-use asset is initially recorded at the amount of the lease liability plus prepayments less any lease incentives received prior to lease commencement and is subsequently amortized over the life of the lease.
-The Authority has no lease payables or right-to-use lease assets for the fiscal years ended December 31, 2023 and 2022, respectively.
+The right-to-use asset is initially recorded at the amount of the lease liability plus prepayments, less any lease incentives received prior to lease commencement and is subsequently amortized over the life of the lease.
+The Authority has no lease payables or right-to-use lease assets for the fiscal years ended December 31, 2024 and 2023.

-Subsequent events - Subsequent events have been assessed through April 29, 2024.
+Subsequent events - Subsequent events have been assessed through April 15, 2025.

-Recent accounting pronouncements - In June 2022, GASB issued Statement No. 100, "Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62" (GASB 100), to enhance accounting and financial reporting requirements for accounting changes and error corrections.
+Recent accounting pronouncements - In June 2022, GASB issued Statement No. 100, Accounting Changes and Error Corrections-an Amendment of GASB Statement No. 62 (GASB 100), to enhance accounting and financial reporting requirements for accounting changes and error corrections.
 The statement defines accounting changes and sets forth requirements for reporting changes and error corrections in the financial statements.
 In addition, the statement contains requirements for disclosure in notes to financial statements of information about accounting changes and error corrections.
 Furthermore, for periods that are earlier than those included in the financial statements, information presented in required supplementary information and supplementary information should be restated for error corrections, but not for changes in accounting principles.
 This statement is effective for the Authority in 2024.
+The Authority adopted GASB 100 during the year ended December 31, 2024, which did not have an impact on the Authority's financial reporting.